KDE/documentation-docs-kdenlive-org/user_interface/customizing_interface.rst

    :width: 100%
    :figwidth: 100%

-   Docking indicators when a widgets is undocked and hovered over a panel
+   Docking indicators when a widget is undocked and hovered over a panel

 :1: Panel docking indicator.
 Docking inside the panel: top, right, bottom, left or center.
 In this example it would be placed to the left side showed by the blue indicator.